Billing and Collections Policy

 - Mail a payment to Dowling College

 - Bring a payment to Dowling Office of Bursar.
 You need to bring the exact amount due in order for us to post payment.

 Your account will be placed into collection status if you fail to pay total balance by the due date on the third billing statement in the current term.
 You are responsible for all attorney’s fees, court costs, agency commissions, and other assessments incurred to collect your unpaid account balance.

-If you make payments for less than the agreed upon amount without prior consultation with Student Financial Services , you could be considered in default.
+If you make payments for less than the agreed upon amount without prior consultation with the office of the Bursar , you could be considered in default.

 - Default means that you have stopped making monthly payments on time per your agreement with the College.

 - Missing one payment could result in default.

 - All attorney’s fees, collections costs, late fees, installments fees, court costs, collection agency commissions and other collection costs will be reinstated.